xianghuzhao/zhaoxh.cn/content/blog/2018/paradag/index.en.md

 is commonly used as a dependency graph.
 It could be used to describe the dependencies of tasks.

+First create a DAG, with each vertex representing a task.
 The vertex of DAG instance could be any hashable object.